 This paper concerns the investigation of the interaction tone noise produced by counter-rotating rotor systems.
-Counterrotating rotor systems consist of two coaxial rotors that rotate in opposite directions.
+Counter-rotating rotor systems consist of two coaxial rotors that rotate in opposite directions.
 The axis of the rotors can be aligned with either the horizontal or the vertical directions.
-While the horizontal alignment has been used in traditional fixedwing aircraft technology, such as Counter-Rotating Open Rotor (CROR) aircraft engines, typical examples for vertical alignment or a combination of the two can be seen on multirotor Unmanned Aerial Vehicles (UAV).
+While the horizontal alignment has been used in traditional fixed-wing aircraft technology, such as counter-rotating open rotor (CROR) aircraft engines, typical examples for vertical alignment or a combination of the two can be seen on multi-rotor unmanned aerial vehicles (UAV).

-A significant amount of research has already been conducted for large scale horizontal axis aircraft applications, with investigations dating back to as early as 19481.
-It has been observed that the main benefit of counter-rotating rotors is the increase in efficiency as compared to single propellers and turbofan engines resulting from the reduction of swirl by the downstream propeller and their superior bypass ratios, i.e. the ratio between the core and the bypass mass flow rates As UAVs are a rapidly growing technology driven by the wide range of applications including transportation, videography, delivery services, and many more, the idea that the use of counter-rotating rotors could increase their efficiency and lifting capacity has become increasingly relevant.
-However, it is also well-known that one of the main downsides associated with counter-rotating rotor applications is that they can be considerably louder than their single rotor counterparts^{1,6-14}.
+A significant amount of research has already been conducted for large-scale horizontal axis aircraft applications, with investigations dating back to as early as 1948.1 It has been observed that the main benefit of counter-rotating rotors is the increase in efficiency as compared to single propellers and turbofan engines resulting from the reduction of swirl by the downstream propeller and their superior bypass ratios, that is, the ratio between the core and the bypass mass flow rates.^{2-5} As UAVs are a rapidly growing technology driven by the wide range of applications including transportation, videography, delivery services, and many more, the idea that the use of counter-rotating rotors could increase their efficiency and lifting capacity has become increasingly relevant.
+However, it is also well-known that one of the main downsides associated with counter-rotating rotor counterparts.^{1,6-14} in the early years of CROR-related research that interactions between the blade rows result in interference patterns.1 Hanson,3 Parry,15 and Kingan16 (among others) have developed analytical methods for understanding and predicting the noise of counter-rotating propellers.
+The effects of several design parameters have also been investigated in the past, such as various RPM (revolutions per minute) and blade pitch angle settings,17 blade number configurations,18 and the influence of various torque ratios.19 Horváth et al. have used beamforming technology to localize and investigate the noise sources of counterrotating open rotors,^{10,11,20} applying a beamforming-based manual sorting method in order to categorize CROR noise sources.12 In recent years, Tokaji et al.21-23 and Fenyvesi et al.24-26 have published studies in which they have used automated and semi-automated methods for the extraction and examination of various CROR noise components, aiming to significantly shorten the time needed to identify and subsequently analyze certain types of noise sources.
+Another significant advantage of these methods is that the different groups of noise sources can be identified and then investigated separately from each other.
+Most recently, Antoni et al.^{27,28} have proposed a method for the extraction of cyclostationary tonal and broadband components from aeroacoustic signals, illustrating their method on CROR data.

-There have been numerous studies investigating the noise
+There have been numerous studies investigating the noise produced by counter-rotating configurations.
+It has been established